 When the Gatekeeper Phone Directory Database option is enabled, the RAS Parameters group is enabled with the IP address of the Gatekeeper displayed in the IP Address box.
 The Port Number is the port of the endpoint communicating with the Gatekeeper.
 If this number is changed, it should only be changed with consultation with Gatekeeper administrator.
-The port numbers have to be in pairs and controlled by the Gatekeeper.
+The port numbers have to match with the Gatekeeper.